 This series of photographs began in North Island New Zealand.
 Taking photographs at Mermaid’s Pool in 2017 triggered this ongoing body of work.
-I realised it was the first time in a long time, that I’d been able to look long enough to compose a photograph, rather than look away from a scene I could not recreate in my own life.
+Afterwards I realised it was the first time in a long time that I’d been able to look long enough to compose a photograph, rather than look away from a scene I could not recreate in my own life.
 This is a developing series of images, started on one side of the world and continuing in the other, from North Island, New Zealand to Cornwall, UK.

 There’s an image of cohabitation present in these scenes, the photographer and subject, groups in different domains as individuals, friends, children and parents.
 We signal ourselves as together through our proximity and distance.
 In these photographs the theatre space of the beach and the riverside holds us in a shared love of water; these locations are my connection back to a sense of closeness to the strangers in front of me.